gio236/gim/README.md

 you must have
 The `ncurses-toolkit/` folder you can install with `git clone https://github.com/ignabelitzky/ncurses-toolkit.git`.

-for installing :
+compile it with :

 ```bash
 make
 ```

-for execute you can do :
+for execute  :

 ```bash
 ./a.out